FxSchrauber/OLD_Code_for_developing_Lightworks_effects/Remote_control/Receiver/receiving04.md

 # receiving04
 Version with return values in the **special range from 0 to 1** (in most cases, however, -1 to +1 are required).

-This code fixes the problem of older receive codes which channels 100, 200, 300 etc. could not receive.

 **Function call:** `fn_receiving04 (Ch)`

 ### Purpose: